1lyasam/1lyasam.github.io/about.md

 I'm a Cyber Security enthusiast, Application security researcher, Penetration tester.
-My passion is about diving deep into how systems works. then come up with my own ideas about how to hack them.
+My passion is about diving deep into how diffderent technical things work.
+Then, usually use some hacker mindset to search for vulnerabilities.